5G to boost telecom’s share in GDP, create 2.2 crore jobs by 2025

 “As we move into the Web 3.0 era, the proportion of software in the telecom sector will triple.
 Trends indicate that, with the help of AI, an even more powerful 6th Gen will emerge in the coming years,” he said.

-However, he noted that currently there is a huge demand-supply gap of skilled labour in India's telecom sector.
-The country currently faces a telecom demand-supply gap of 24.1 lakh, which is expected to increase 3.8 times by 2030.
+However, he noted that the country currently faces a telecom demand-supply gap of 24.1 lakh, which is expected to increase 3.8 times by 2030.

 He said there is a need to increase focus on skill development in the sector.
-One of the key challenges with regard to the skill gap is that around 60 per cent of India's graduates in computer science, IT, and mathematics are not employable in the technology sector due to the mismatch between academic requirements and industry demands.
+One of the key challenges with regard to the skill gap is that around 60% of India's graduates in computer science, IT, and mathematics are not employable in the technology sector due to the mismatch between academic requirements and industry demands.

 As per the Telecom Sector Skill Council report, the total number of people employed in the Indian telecom industry is currently around 1.16 crore, with 29.5 lakh corporate employees and 82.4 lakh blue-collar workers.